Military Health Information Technology Focus of DHITS 2024

-The 2024 Defense Health Information Technology Symposium kicked off in Dallas, Texas, Aug.
-20 with Pat Flanders, chief information officer for the Defense Health Agency, touching on the Department of Defense’s efforts to modernize the health care system, enterprise intelligence and data solutions, the DHA’s Digital Front Door, and IT modernization.
+The 2024 Defense Health Information Technology Symposium kicked off in Dallas, Texas, with Patrick (Pat) Flanders, chief information officer for the Defense Health Agency, touching on the Department of Defense’s efforts to modernize health care, providing enterprise intelligence and data solutions, and looking to the future.

+“The DHA is on a transformation journey to rethink, reinvent, and reimagine our care delivery model,” said Flanders.
+“This means moving towards a human-centered approach to health and building an enduring framework for future change.”

+“Everything we do is in support of this goal—our strategic plan, accelerator ventures, and resourcing are all designed to drive this change,” he added.

 |Date Taken: